ericrasmussen/chromaticleaves/posts/death-sop.markdown

 got the attention they deserved<sup>[1](#footnote1)</sup>, and far more so that lead guitarist/songwriter Chuck Schuldiner passed away at 34.
 If you missed out on The Sound of Perseverance for any reason before, now's the time to get it.
-This metal is just as relevant and innovative today as it was in 2008.
+This metal is just as relevant today as it was in 2008.

 <hr />